eschwartz/backbone.googlemaps/README.md

 Backbone.GoogleMaps
 ===================

-A Backbone JS extension for interacting with the Google Maps API (v3.10), with MarkerClusterer integration
+A Backbone JS extension for interacting with the Google Maps API (v3.10), with OverLappingMarkerSpiderfier integration

 ## About backbone.googlemaps